mubtasimahasan/disaster-image-classification-pytorch/README.md

-# Disaster Image Classification Task
+# Disaster Image Classification

-This repository contains code for a disaster image classification task based on the paper [Paper Link](https://arxiv.org/pdf/2107.01284v1.pdf).
-The task involves classifying images into six main categories of disasters using a pre-trained ResNet-50 architecture.
+This repository contains code for a disaster image classification project based on the paper [Paper Link](https://arxiv.org/pdf/2107.01284v1.pdf).
+The project involves classifying images into six main categories of disasters using a pre-trained ResNet-50 architecture.
 The code consists of several Python scripts for data preprocessing, model training, evaluation, and comparison with the results reported in the paper.

 ## Dataset
 The dataset used for this task is the Comprehensive Disaster Dataset (CDD).
 It consists of images categorized into six main disaster categories: Fire_Disaster, Human_Damage, Water_Disaster, Land_Disaster, Damaged_Infrastructure, and Non_Damage.
 The dataset can be downloaded from [Dataset Link](https://drive.google.com/drive/folders/1VvkBRIYW6oD31K3gkPk4-4nlGE2poXFU).